phreaknik/phonon-network/README.md

 class Phonon {
-  public byte[32] owner;     // Private key that can spend or withdraw the phonon public byte assetId;       // Type of asset being transferred (e.g. ETH, BTC, ERC20 X) public long amount;        // uint64 representing the asset value public short decimals;     // ETH only: (amount * 10^decimals) represents the value in atomic units public byte[33] extraData; // Data depending on the network public byte networkId;     // Index (on-card) on which to determine which network these tokens exist on }
+  public byte[32] owner;     // Private key that can spend or withdraw the phonon public byte assetId;       // Type of asset being transferred (e.g. ETH, BTC, ERC20 X) public short amount;       // uint16 representing the asset value public byte decimals;      // ETH only: (amount * 10^decimals) represents the value in atomic units public byte[33] extraData; // Data depending on the network public byte networkId;     // Index (on-card) on which to determine which network these tokens exist on }